 You can easily work with this drone, whether you have an iOS or Android mobile device.
 Just make sure you have at least iOS v10.0 or Android v6.0.
 The DJI Fly App is compatible with multiple different mobile phones.
 The app is user-friendly, and thanks to the tutorial, you’ll inspect roofs like a pro in no time.

-What we liked: The 30-minute fly time is more than enough in most cases when using drones for roof inspections.
+What do we love it for?
+The 30-minute fly time is more than enough in most cases when using drones for roof inspections.
 There is also no need to worry about stability, thanks to a 3-axis gimbal that will prevent it from losing focus.

-What could be better: The body doesn’t look like the best, and you must be prepared that the app will drain a lot of your phone’s battery quickly.
+What were we disappointed with?
+The body doesn’t look like the best, and you must be prepared that the app will drain a lot of your phone’s battery quickly.
 There are some bugs in the app software, but this may get sorted with future updates.

 Here’s a drone for building inspection that carries all the latest technology to make your task easy.
 Thanks to FPV and a 100° wide angle, you’ll be able to direct the drone easily and get a lot of information through the camera.